CERT-Polska/Artemis/docs/user-guide/troubleshooting.rst

 Troubleshooting
 ===============

-mongodb startup issues
+MongoDB startup issues
 ----------------------

-Mongodb since version 5 requires AVX support from CPU.
-Certain virtualized environments don't support AVX instructions.
-A workaround for this is to pin mongodb to version 4 in docker-compose.yaml.
+MongoDB since version 5 requires AVX support from the CPU.
+Certain virtualized environments don't support AVX instructions. **We strongly recommend contacting your cloud provider to enable AVX support for the virtual machine**, but if it's not possible, a workaround for this is to pin MongoDB to version 4 in ``docker-compose.yaml``.
 Below are logs which you might see when this is the case:

 .. code-block::

     artemis-backend-1  |   File "/usr/local/lib/python3.11/site-packages/pymongo/topology.py", line 238, in _select_servers_loop
     artemis-backend-1  |     raise ServerSelectionTimeoutError(
     artemis-backend-1  | pymongo.errors.ServerSelectionTimeoutError: db:27017: [Errno -2] Name does not resolve, Timeout: 30s, Topology Description: <TopologyDescription id: 64171dc4adf6cec1ffeb07db, topology_type: Unknown, servers: [<ServerDescription ('db', 27017) server_type: Unknown, rtt: None, error=AutoReconnect('db:27017: [Errno -2] Name does not resolve')>]>